enterpriseDomain/ClassMaker/README.md

 ===========

 This project is about creating classes in runtime.
-It is currently Java and, to be more specific, Ecore.
+Currently it generates Java and, more specific, Ecore.

 You can use it like that: